Iowa declines $95 million from federal government for pandemic aid

-IOWA, USA — Recently, Iowa declined $95,029,161 in federal funding for the "Emergency Infections ELC Reopening Schools," which was meant for Covid-19 aid for school districts.
+IOWA, USA — Iowa recently declined $95,029,161 in federal funding for the "Emergency Infections ELC Reopening Schools," which was meant for COVID-19 aid to school districts.

 ELC is support given to school systems that discusses how to reopen safely with guidance on testing and screenings

-The state's reasoning behind declining the money is they have "ample funding and testing capacity available to school districts in Iowa to do just that," according to a letter from Kelly Garcia, the Iowa Department of Public Health.
+The state's reasoning behind declining the money was that they had "ample funding and testing capacity available to school districts in Iowa to do just that," according to a letter from Interim Director of the Iowa Department of Public Health Kelly Garcia.

 The letter details how students have been successfully in schools since August, and IDPH has been committed to keeping students safe and trying to prevent and control Covid-19 since then.